miabekic/Projekt-MTTPP/README.md

  There is a 10 tests in total.
  For finding elements I mostly used xpath because there were no id or name attributes and that can led to a problem if they chages.
+ Results shown for every test class are gotten by using Chrome, but tests are also ran in other browsers.

   ### LogInTests class